o7ka4aln1ka/abench-management-console/README.md

 ## Requirements:
 *  Iternet connection
 *  Ubuntu 18.04 LTS (clean install)
-*  Modern web browser like Google Chrome or Mozilla Firefox
+*  Modern web browser like Chromium or Mozilla Firefox
 <a name="tech"></a>
 ## Tech
-A-bench-dashboard uses a number of open source projects to work properly:
+The ABench management console uses a number of open source projects to work properly:
 * [python3.6] - Python Programming Language version 3.6
 * [Flask] - Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions
 * [pandas] - pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language